-Strategies to help the child during the big feelings of anger and frustration:
+Here are some strategies to help the child during big feelings of anger and frustration:

-1. Make sure child is safe and not at risk of hurting themselves or others.
+1. First, make sure the child is safe and not at risk of hurting themselves or others.

 3. Turning Grounding Switch

-If you’re angry or frustrated as the adults it’s okay and normal, you can can discuss with them after they're calm/deescalation
+- If you’re angry or frustrated as the adult, it’s okay and normal, and you can discuss with the child after they’re calm/de-escalated

-4. Distraction: getting their focus of attention away from situation; this helps with the physical and possibly verbal responses until the child is ready to talk: suggest getting a drink of water, engaging 5 senses, punching a pillow, etc.
+- Get the child’s focus of attention away from the situation, as this helps with the physical and possibly verbal responses until the child is ready to talk

 5. Ask what happened/cause of anger

-7. Collaboratively speak with the child and come up with solutions and steps if a similar event were to happen.
+7. Finally, collaboratively speak with the child and come up with solutions and steps if a similar event were to happen